inveniosoftware/react-searchkit/docs/docs/components/search_bar.md

 * **currentQueryString** `String`

-  The current value of the query string.
+  The current value of the `queryString` `query` state.

 * **onInputChange** `function`

-  A function to be called every time the user changes the query string. `onInputChange(queryString)`
+  A function to be called every time the user changes the query string to change the `query` state. `onInputChange(queryString)`

 * **executeSearch** `function`